-&lt;sup>17These two locations are not the only extreme lows or highs.
+17These two locations are not the only extreme lows or highs.
 Although the highest unemployment commuting zone (where Yuma County, AZ is located) could be treated as an outlier and hence is dropped in Figure 6, the second to the sixth highest CZ-level unemployment rates are 10.9%, 10.2%, 9.9%, 9.9%, and 9.6%.
 The second to the sixth lowest CZ-level unemployment rates are 1.8%, 1.9%, 2.0%, 2.1%, 2.1%.

-&lt;sup>18Amior and Manning (2018) also document the persistence of local joblessness in the United States, although they focus on the employment-population ratios and do not study spatial differences in job and worker flows.
+18Amior and Manning (2018) also document the persistence of local joblessness in the United States, although they focus on the employment-population ratios and do not study spatial differences in job and worker flows.
 Persistent local joblessness and the migration patterns that are the focus of their paper are consistent with the equilibrium model with free mobility that we develop below.

-Figure 7: Decomposition of Unemployment Differences across U.S. Local Labor Markets
+Figure 7: Separation and Job-Finding Rate across U.S. Local Labor Markets for local unemployment differences.19